 This Cube recipe creates a polearm with 66-80% Enhanced Damage.
 It rolls different base types, keep some of the best ones so your Act2 mercenary can use them as he gains strength.
 Partizan is the best base you can get from this recipe, it should see you through Nightmare.

-Runeword: Ral + Tir + Tal + Sol in a 4 socket polearm (ladder only)
+Runeword: Ral + Tir + Tal + Sol in a 4 socket polearm or spear

-This provides a Meditation aura which will give you almost unlimited mana and therefore ability to lay traps.
+This is the first progression from your Savage polearm, make it in the first 4 socket base you can find in Nightmare.
+Insight provides a Meditation aura which will give you almost unlimited mana and therefore ability to lay traps.
 It also does a load of damage, particularly in an Ethereal Thresher or Cryptic Axe.
 Colossus Voulge is also a popular choice as it is easier to get four sockets.
 The base is much harder to find than the runes, but even an exceptional base can get you through Hell.
 The best Act 2 mercenary weapon for the purposes of this guide.